Sencha, Gyokuro and Matcha Differences

 Gyokuro is slightly sweeter than sencha and is famous for its elegant taste, color, and aroma.

-Gyokuro fields are shaded
+Gyokuro Fields are Shaded

 Plants are grown in the shade for approximately three weeks before harvesting begins.
-Removing direct sunlight in this way reduces leaf photosynthesis which alters the proportions of flavenols, amino acids, sugars, and other substances that provide tea aroma and taste.
+Removing direct sunlight in this way reduces leaf photosynthesis which alters the proportions of flavonols, amino acids, sugars, and other substances that provide tea aroma and taste.

 Gyokuro cultivation